 Unlike focus groups, in-depth interviews allow deeper probing into customers’ thinking, and avoid the group dynamics that can influence candid feedback.
 The data from these interviews can also be used to develop personas to use during the design process.

-Usability Sciences conducts in-depth interviews in its custom-built, state-of-the-art lab, at a facility of your choice or in the field.
+Usability Sciences' five-step process for in-depth interviews can take place in our custom-built, state-of-the-art lab, at a facility of your choice or in the field.

 Understanding your target audience before creating a website is essential to ensuring it addresses their top-priority needs.
 Misjudging what customers want or prefer can result in costly failures.